 Use your CV to make the most of yourself and your achievements.
 It is often the first contact you will have with an employer.

 How you present your CV is up to you.
 Use the online CV builder to create, edit, download and print a CV, or follow the tips below to create a good and professional impression.

-If you are accessing the CV Builder Tool on a public device, make sure you delete any personal information from the system when you have finished working on it.
-Check with the device provider if you’re unsure how to do it.
+If you're using the CV builder tool on a public device, make sure you remove any personal information from the system when you've finished.
+Ask the device provider if you’re not sure how to do it.

 You may also follow the tips below to help you create a good and professional CV.

 - print your CV on good-quality, white A4 paper, in a clear font

 - put your name at the top of the page – not curriculum vitae or CV

 - include your address, telephone number and email address at the top